Don’t Fall for Debt Consolidation or Debt Settlement Scams!

 If you want to try to avoid bankruptcy use CCCS… or risk being a victim of a scam.
 If it sounds too good to be true, it probably is.
 In most cases, bankruptcy is really the best option for honest people who have fallen on tough financial times.

-Hiring a lawyer is an important decision that cannot be based solely upon advertisements.
+The hiring of a lawyer is an important decision that cannot be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.